 I loved it.

-It’s funny, how your experiences are colored by little things – where you stay, who you meet, etc.
+It’s funny, how your experiences are colored by little things – where you stay, who you meet, and the connections you make.

 So many had told me I would love Medellin and while I did see some nice things there, I did not love it.
 I felt it was crowded, noisy, and slightly dangerous.
 Sound familiar?
 But that is because the area I stayed in (albeit a great hotel) was in the heart of the city – a city swelling with people.
 But really, it’s simply because I didn’t make any great connections there.

 La Candelaria is the lovely cobblestoned old town in the center of the city.
 It features colonial-era landmarks like Teatro Colón and the 17th-century Iglesia de San Francisco.

 In Bogota, I stayed with my friend Jeff in the cute and quiet neighborhood of Chapinero.
 On my first day there, I set out to the northern neighborhoods of Zona Rosa and Parque 93, which I’d heard were nice.
 I figured it would be a good way to ease into the city.
 And I found nothing of what I was warned.
 What I saw: big green parks, cute residential hoods, strollers, hip eateries, business people in suits, a lot of bike lanes and medians with trees.

 There’s a lot of things to do in Bogota.
 I’ve turned to the experts, my fellow travel bloggers, who’ve spent a lot of time (or lived!) there to give you the low down.

 La Candelaria is Bogota’s heart and a crown jewel of Spanish colonial architecture.
 It’s the ‘old city’ of Bogota and packed with narrow, cobblestone streets and colorful buildings.
 It will definitely be the subject of many an Instagram photo!